PhD Candidates: Maciej Miścicki, MA

 Conferences and Publications: The Department organises a series of international Aegean conferences titled ‘Sympozjum Egejskie’, targeted at early career researchers.
 Since 2017, it has been publishing the peer-reviewed series ‘Sympozjum Egejskie.
 Papers in Aegean Archaeology‘ (please contact us for copies of the previous volumes).

-We are now accepting submissions for Sympozjum Egejskie: 10th Conference in Aegean Archaeology – more information available here.
+We are pleased to announce the latest iteration in this conference series: Sympozjum Egejskie: 10th Conference in Aegean Archaeology – more information, including the programme, is available here.

 Exploring Textile Imprints on Clay from the 3rd and the 2nd Millennia BCE: Advancing Cutting-Edge Research and Documentation Protocols with Case Studies of Diverse Tex-tile Consumption Contexts (ExplorTIC), 2024-2027, SONATA BIS 13 of the National Science Centre in Poland (UMO-2023/50/E/HS3/00094, awarded funding: 1 935 400 PLN)